JellyPool/meter-stats-node/README.md

 ## Configuration

-Please open the port 8545
+Before starting *you must* open the port **8545**.
+This is the RPC port and it's necessary to query block data.

 Clone the repo